Death End Request 2: Reception

 Reviewers generally shared more positive sentiments towards the game's narrative and characters, and less positive commentary on its graphics and gameplay.
 Reviewers were more divided on whether or not it was a better game than its predecessor.
 Digitally Downloaded felt the game lacked the impact the first game had due to its similarities in concept, but offered more praise than most others for the depth and nuance of its story.
 Hardcore Gamer felt it was the more enjoyable title of the two, citing its story, and improved battle system.
-RPGFan agreed with the improvements and streamlining of the battle system, and also felt it improved upon its predecessor's confusing and frustrating maze-like level design.
+RPGFan agreed with the improvements and streamlining of the battle system, and also felt it improved upon its predecessor's "confusing map design."
 RPGamer praised the story as generally good, though inconsistent, with parts that were either slow or confusing, such as the game's connections to its prior entry.
 Its battle system and graphics were also criticized as sub-par by the publication.